aleksaan/diskusage/README.md

 -limit 20
 ```
 is how much biggest folders will be printed in the results (optional)
-if you set -limit to 0 it means limitless (no one row not be cuts from results)
+if you set -limit to 0 it means limitless (no one row not be cuts from results).
+Be warned it might be a huge list of files!
 ```cmd
 -fixunit "Gb"
 ```